ZainabAldhanhani/LungCancerClassificationA701/README.md

 python crossValidateTrain.py --train_dataset_path Path1 --test_dataset_path path2
 ```
 ## Test the models on the test set and save the best model
+Model Weights are required in this step.
+Do the Train Step OR Download the weight that provided in this repository.
 ```bash
 cd 'Test the models on the test set' python testDatasetonEachModel.py --train_dataset_path Path1 --test_dataset_path path2
 ```
+> **Note**: Make sure that Model Weights in the same folder.

 ## Dataset Access

 The dataset used for this project is available on Kaggle.
 It contains Chest CT scan images for various medical imaging tasks.